DistributedClocks/GoVector/README.md

 are generated using 3 key functions, `PrepareSend`, `UnpackReceive`, and `LogLocalEvent`.
 PrepareSend encodes messages for network transport, updates GoVectors local time, and logs a sending event.
-UpackReceive decodes messages from the network, merges GoVectors local clock with the received clock, and logs a receiving event.
+UnpackReceive decodes messages from the network, merges GoVectors local clock with the received clock, and logs a receiving event.
 LogLocalEvent event ticks the clock, and logs a message.